 Contents

-Forced Ranking Systems May Be Unlawful
+Most Forced Ranking Systems are Illegal

 Use Transfers to a Different Role or Retraining